 The Individual, Pair or Team concerned is eliminated if the damage is the responsibility of the rider.

-The race is re-run after a stoppage but without any rider who has been eliminated.
+If the race is re-run after a stoppage any teams, pairs or individuals who have committed elimination offences at the time the race was stopped will not take part in the rerun and will score no points.
+Any teams, pairs or individuals who had already completed the race at the time of the incident, as determined by official video images, or, if these are unavailable or unclear, at the time the race was stopped, will not take part and their original finishing positions will stand.
 Any teams, pairs or individuals who have been sent back to the Penalty line by the referee must still start from the Penalty line.